CUBRID/cubrid-testtools/CTP/README.md

 			```
 			* Check out CTP and configure CTP/conf/isolation.conf for testing
 			```
-			# Test instance information.
-For ha shell, relatedhosts must be configured for slave
 			# The property values configured will be updated into CUBRID conf for testing
 			env.instance1.ssh.host=192.168.1.10
 			env.instance1.ssh.port=22